FortechRomania/js-team-showcase/we-train/junior-development-program/full-stack/angular.md

 * [Stateful and stateless components](https://toddmotto.com/stateful-stateless-components)
 * Observable data services [a blog post](https://blog.angular-university.io/how-to-build-angular2-apps-using-rxjs-observable-data-services-pitfalls-to-avoid/) or the `Data Architecture with Observables and RxJS` chapter from the [Ng-book](https://www.ng-book.com/2/)

+You should enhance your application by:
+* Making the movie list component the only stateful component and keep the rest as stateless components
+* Upgrade your services to use Behavior Subjects
+* Adding a Watchlist functionality with its own page

 ### Advanced topics
 * Check out the official angular [style guide](https://angular.io/guide/styleguide) for everything from naming convetions to a suggested application structure
+* Read about testing components and services in this [guide[(https://angular.io/guide/testing)

+You could further enhance your app by:
+* Restructuring to have a movie feature folder, a core folder and a shared folder
-* Write unit tests for your components and services following this [guide[(https://angular.io/guide/testing)
+* Write tests for your component and services

 ### Recommended time
 This module should take 4 to 5 weeks of learning and practicing.